OmniWildcard/Omni-s_World/Mod Lists/End Times Challenge/Readme.md

 If you wanted to see the list in action you can visit my Twitch channel when I'm live or watch the VODs when they're uploaded to my YouTube channel every Wednesday.
 I also have a Discord server where I offer support for the mod list and post updates for when I go live or post videos.

-To join the discord use this link: https://discord.gg/rMZKDNrZQS
+To join the Discord use this link: https://discord.gg/rMZKDNrZQS

 To find my Twitch channel use this link: